 How do I register?

 Welcome!
-Below is information you need for Summer 2019 and Fall 2019 advance registration.
+Below is a step-by-step guide for Summer 2019 and Fall 2019 advance registration.

 NOTE: Records and Registration forbids new major or minor declarations between April 1 and April 26.

-- Make a draft schedule based on what courses you need and what is being offered.
-You are encouraged to use My Schedule Planner to assist you.
-It is a new tool in my.newpaltz.edu to help you generate possible schedules.
+Make a draft schedule based on what courses you need and what is being offered.
+My Schedule Planner can be found in my.newpaltz.edu to help you generate possible schedules.
 Here is a video on how to use it:

-- See your academic advisor.
-Take your draft schedule and Progress Report with you when you meet with your advisor.
+Be sure to take your draft schedule and Progress Report with you when you meet with your academic advisor.
 Your advisor will review your selections and clear you for registration.
 You will then receive an email that you have been cleared for registration.
 (You will then be able to register on or after your time assignment.)
-Note: Some advisors ask that you make an appointment for registration advising, while others want you to just stop by during office hours.
-Check with your specific advisor on which is preferred.
+Please note that some advisors ask that you make an appointment for registration advising, while others ask you to simply stop by during office hours.
+Check with your specific advisor on what is preferred.

 What if I don’t know who my advisor is?